 What is Medicare?

 Medicare is the federal health insurance program whose goal is to provide basic health insurance benefits to qualified individuals.
 Qualified individuals are mainly people who are 65 years old or older, people with disabilities, and people with End-Stage Renal Disease.
 The Original Medicare plan consists of Hospital and Medical insurance (also known as Part A and Part B).
-Alternatively, you can enroll in a private health insurance plan which has been closely vetted and approved by the government called Medicare Part C (also known as Medicare Advantage).
+Alternatively, the federal government vets and approves private health insurance plans known as Medicare Part C (or Medicare Advantage).
 A Medicare Advantage Plan is a bundle of Part A, Part B, and Part D. Do not worry if you are not sure about what each part means.
 Below are informative descriptions of each Part and more information on Medicare Advantage Plans.

 Medicare Part A

-Part A can also be recognized as the Hospital Insurance segment of Medicare plans.
+Part A is the Hospital Insurance segment of Medicare plans.
 This part is responsible for covering any inpatient hospital stays, care in a nursing facility, hospice care, and certain home health care services.
-This part is included in both Original Medicare and Medicare Advantage.
+Both Original Medicare and Medicare Advantage include Part A.

 Medicare Part B

-Part B is known as the Medical Insurance section of Medicare.
+Part B is the Medical Insurance section of Medicare.
 Doctor visits, outpatient care, medical supplies, and preventative services are all included in this part.
-Part B is also included in both the Original Medicare and Medicare Advantage plans.
+Original Medicare and Medicare Advantage plans both include Part B.

 Medicare Part D

 Part D covers all prescription drug-related costs.
-Part D is not directly offered through Medicare, but instead, it is offered by insurance companies that are approved by Medicare.
+Part D is not offered directly through Medicare but is instead offered by insurance companies that are approved by Medicare.
 This plan is not included in the Original Medicare Plan, but can be added onto it.
-However, Part D is already included within the Medicare Advantage Plan.
+However, Medicare Advantage plans already include Part D.